-Melrose Park is located on the corner of Rose Street and Roseleigh Street in Wooloowin.
+Melrose Park is located between Rose Street and Roseleigh Street in Wooloowin.
 Read the review of Melrose Park.

 Flagstone Adventure Park – Jimboomba

-Flagstone Adventure Park at Jimboomba has a lined bike track that heads around their incredible adventure park.
+Flagstone Adventure Park at Jimboomba has a lined child friendly bike track around their incredible adventure park.
 While it isn’t as signposted as other mini tracks, it still has a left and right lineage to help teach kids biking etiquette.
 The Flagstone playground and waterpark are extremely impressive and the park features toilets, BBQ spots and plenty of places to sit and enjoy the day.